colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 }
 ```

-Now with the `history` field, we want an array of boards; a single board in a game of Four-In-A-Row has 6 rows and 7 columns (42 positions in total).
+Now with the `currentBoard` field, we want initially set it's value to an empty board; a single board in a game of Four-In-A-Row has 6 rows and 7 columns (42 positions in total).
 We'll use an array of arrays to represent this structure in JavaScript.

-Unlike the other fields, the code to set up the `history` field will be a bit involved.

 The first step is creating a static method in the `FourInARowGame` class that creates an empty board for us: